Anonymous proxy

-An anonymizer or an anonymous proxy is a tool that attempts to make activity on the Internet untraceable.
+An anonymizer or anonymous proxy is a tool that attempts to make activity on the Internet untraceable.
 It is a proxy server computer that acts as an intermediary and privacy shield between a client computer and the rest of the Internet.
-It accesses the Internet on the user's behalf, protecting personal information of the user by hiding the client computer's identifying information.
-Anonymous proxy is the opposite of transparent proxy, which sends user information in the connection request header.
+It accesses the Internet on the user's behalf, protecting personal information of the user by hiding the client computer's identifying information such as IP addresses.